AtsukoCoffey/search4herbs/README.md

 ## Forking
 >A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
 Forks are often used to iterate on ideas or changes before they are proposed back to the upstream repository, such as in open source projects or when a user does not have write access to the upstream repository.
 [Quote from GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)

-We can make a copy of the someone's original repository on our GitHub account, so we can make changes without affecting the original repository.
+We can make a copy of someone's original repository on our GitHub account, so we can make changes without affecting the original repository.

 1. With my GitHub account locate the objective repository ( I can’t fork my own repository ), top-right of the Repository (not top of page) just right hand side of the repository title, click the "Fork" Button.